 STScI has implemented a dual-anonymous proposal review process, where the identities of the proposing team are concealed from reviewers.
 The primary goal in so doing is to reduce bias for all, not provide a fix for a specific group that currently appears to be under-performing.

 In the spring of 2018, STScI convened a working group from the astronomy community to explore the idea of a dual-anonymous system and issue a set of recommendations to the STScI Director.
 The working group's report, along with detailed instructions to proposers and reviewers, and a list of FAQs, can be found on the Working Group's website.
-The dual-anonymous system was successfully implemented during the Delta 26 through Cycle 29 proposal reviews and will be implemented in Cycle 30.
-A summary of the dual-anonymous process guidelines, along with a description of how the review process will work, is given below.
+The dual-anonymous system was successfully implemented during the Delta 26 proposal review, has been successfully used in every HST and JWST proposal review since, and will be continued this Cycle.
+The goal of Dual Anonymous Peer Review is to enable each reviewer to focus on the science, not the proposing team.
+A summary of the dual-anonymous process guidelines, along with a description of how the review process works, is given below.

 As in past cycles, proposers submit their proposals through APT.
 However, the PDF attachment that is uploaded containing the scientific and technical justifications must be anonymized following the guidelines below.
 Additionally, proposers must submit, via the Astronomer's Proposal Tool, a separate section titled "Team Expertise and Background."
 The review panels (and the Executive Committee) will conduct their review without seeing any of the names associated with the proposal, and without seeing the information in the "Team Expertise and Background" section.
 The panels will discuss the proposals and generate a final ranked list of proposals that are recommended for selection.
 In addition to the Panel Chair, each review panel (including the Executive Committee) will have a full-time "Leveler" present in the room during all panel discussions.
 The job of the Leveler is to ensure that discussions remain focused on the scientific merit of the proposal.